10 Years of Fucking Good Art!

 Rotterdam WORMshop, Witte de With, Printroom, Van Gennep, Walgenbach Art/Books, museum Boijmans Van Beuningen.

 Fucking Good Art, Rotterdam

 Fucking Good Art is a travelling artists' magazine or editorial project for research in-and-through art.

 We are interested in: oral history, anthropology, documentary, modes of investigative art, counter- and sub cultures,

-self-organisation and DIY strategies, resistance and anarchism, and models outside the art market.
+self-organisation and DIT (do-it-together) strategies, resistance and anarchism, and models outside the art market.
 We have a participatory

 strategy and are by nature highly sensitive to the context we are in.

 Rotterdam / Berlin

 Artists and editors Rob Hamelijnck and Nienke Terpsma